-Only nodes with v1.25.0-127 or later of the Netdata Agent can contribute to composite charts.
-If your node(s) use an earlier, incompatible version of the Netdata Agent, you will see them marked as needs upgrade in various dropdowns
+Only nodes with v1.25.0-127 or later of the the open-source Netdata monitoring agent can contribute to composite charts.
+If your node(s) use an earlier version of Netdata, you will see them marked as needs upgrade in various dropdowns.

-See our update docs for the preferred update method based on how you installed the Agent.
+See our update docs for the preferred update method based on how you installed Netdata.

 The Overview uses composite charts, which aggregate metrics from all the nodes (or a filtered selection) in a given War Room.

 Each composite chart has a definition bar to provide information about the aggregate function, dimension, and nodes related to that chart.

 Below is an example definition bar for the

 system.cpu_pressure chart, which visualizes situations where tasks are